 Typically, canine competitors start in local USDAA club and group events, and those interested in learning more about the sport of dog agility are invited to attend local and regional championships in their area.
 The USDAA regional championship events are strategically located around the country with new events being added each year.
 This year The Sunshine Regional, hosted by Pals & Paws Club in Elkton, Florida, will kick off the USDAA competition calendar.
 This is the first time a regional championship is being held in Florida.

 - January 9-12, Sunshine – Elkton, FL, hosted by Pals & Paws

 - February 28 – March 1, South Central – Tyler, TX, hosted by DAWG

 - March 6-8, The Wild West – Queen Creek, AZ, hosted by Top Notch Canines

-- (COVID-19 Cancellation, was June 5-7), North Central – Canton, MI, hosted by Canine Combustion
+- July 18-19, North Central – Whitmore Lake, MI, hosted by Canine Combustion